2020 Liga 1 (Peru): Competition format

 The playoffs to decide the national champion were scheduled to be contested by four teams, which would play two semifinals with the winners playing the final.
 Since the Apertura winners also ended up in the top two of the aggregate table, they were given a bye to the final and only one semi-final was played by the other two playoff qualifiers.
 In every stage of the playoffs, the teams with the most points on the aggregate table chose which leg they would play as the home team.
 If teams were tied in points after the two legs of the final, extra time and a penalty shootout would have been played to decide the national champion.
 If a team won both the Apertura and Clausura, the playoffs would not be played and that team would be declared as champion.

-Qualification to international competitions was as follows: the four playoff qualifiers (or the top four teams of the aggregate table in case the playoffs were contested by a lower amount of teams) qualified for the 2021 Copa Libertadores, while the next three best teams in that table qualified for the 2021 Copa Sudamericana, with a fourth berth being allocated to the 2020 Copa Bicentenario winners.
+Qualification to international competitions was as follows: the four playoff qualifiers (or the top four teams of the aggregate table in case the playoffs were contested by a lower number of teams) qualified for the 2021 Copa Libertadores, while the next three best teams in that table qualified for the 2021 Copa Sudamericana, with a fourth berth being allocated to the 2020 Copa Bicentenario winners.
 With the cancellation of the Copa Bicentenario due to the COVID-19 pandemic, the Copa Sudamericana berth allocated to its winner was transferred to the eighth best team in the aggregate table.
 The four teams with the fewest points in the aggregate table at the end of the season were to be relegated, unless the Copa Perú was not played this season, in which case only three teams would be relegated.
 If the Liga 2 was not played this season either, only two teams would be relegated.
 Eventually, only the Copa Perú was confirmed not to be held this season, with which three teams were relegated from Liga 1 at the end of the season.